 8b.
 Phone – 10%

 Ability to communicate on the phone is a lost art.
-With the advent of texting, social media and instant messaging, phone calls aren’t that common anymore.
-This can mean people start losing their touch on the phone.
+People have started to lose their touch speaking on the phone.
 Clinics should still make sure that they are handling phone calls well.
 Be polite, cheerful and be respectful on the phone.

 Do the obvious things.
 Speak clearly, be polite and do not show any attitude on the phone.
 Even if you have a million things going on in your head, you cannot let it affect your phone etiquette.
 Take a moment, tell the caller if they can hold for a couple minutes.
 Then when you have your head together get back on the call.